October 22, 2018

 The clearer you are on your exit strategy, the lower your risks.
 You don’t necessarily need to know the exact date on which you’ll be able to pay everything back (after all, that’s where open loan arrangements can help you).
 However, you do need to be able to identify a clear path for repayment, whether it’s through the sale of the property, refinancing to a longer-term mortgage — or receipt of cash from another source (sale of another property in your portfolio, for instance).

 At the same time, to get the best possible terms and a flexible arrangement tailored just for you, it helps if you have access to a bridging finance specialist.
-If you’re interested in learning more about how to make the most out of your property opportunities, head over to our blog or speak to West One Loans today.
+If you’re interested in learning more about how to make the most out of your property opportunities, browse our guide to property finance below or speak to West One Loans today.